 Sale Sharks: Steve Diamond takes charge for season

-Sale Sharks chief executive Steve Diamond has taken charge of first-team affairs for the rest of the season after Bryan Redpath was removed from his position as director of rugby.
+Sale Sharks chief executive Steve Diamond has taken charge of first-team affairs for the rest of the season after Bryan Redpath was

 Diamond told BBC Radio 5 live: "The whole fabric of the club is in danger of going into oblivion.

 "The club's 150 years old and we don't want it going out of the Premiership."

 Former Gloucester coach Redpath, who was in June, has been offered the chance to remain at Sale as backs coach, a role Diamond expects him to accept.

 The Sharks have made their worst start to a Premiership season, losing their first seven matches.

 "There's only 22 games and we've lost a third of those," Diamond said.